 Let’s take a minute to figure out why you would care about user experience.

 - Human decency.
 Despite all the good technology has brought us, it can also be quite frustrating — for you and for your customers.
-Better user experience cuts down on frustration and makes your website, products, and services more appealing.
+Better user experience reduces frustration and makes your website, products, and services more appealing.

 - Professionalism.
 A good website with a better user experience makes people trust your business and gives you a good reputation online and off.